Skip to content

 FAQs about small-cap stocks

-To determine whether small cap stocks are worth it to trade, you need to figure out your risk tolerance.
-If you’re risk averse, small cap stocks might not be the best for you, as they can be highly volatile and don’t have the same stability as their larger counterparts.
+To determine whether small-cap stocks are worth trading, you need to figure out your risk tolerance.
+If you’re risk averse, small-cap stocks might not be the best for you, as they can be highly volatile and don’t have the same stability as their larger counterparts.

-For how long should I trade in a small cap company?
+For how long should I trade a small-cap company?

-Deciding how long to trade in a small cap company is a question with a complex answer.
+Deciding how long to trade a small-cap company is a question with a complex answer.
 It depends on how well the stock performs, how quickly it grows, whether it becomes overvalued, whether it continuously introduces innovations or moves into new markets, among other factors.

 What is market capitalisation?